Sudanese conflict in South Kordofan and Blue Nile: Background

-Although South Kordofan and Blue Nile are north of the international border separating Sudan and South Sudan, many of their residents (particularly in the Nuba Mountains) identify with the South.
-Many residents fought on the side of southern rebels during the long civil war.
+Although South Kordofan and Blue Nile are north of the Sudan–South Sudan border, many of their residents (particularly in the Nuba Mountains) identify with South Sudan with many of them having fought alongside the southern rebels during the Second Sudanese Civil War.

 South Kordofan and Blue Nile were not allowed to participate in the January 2011 referendum to create South Sudan, and the "popular consultation" process they were promised also failed to take place.

-According to satellite imagery, during early spring 2011, Sudan elevated dirt roads needed for tank transportation in the areas they are not traditionally elevated, and in March 2011 it started deploying police and military installations in the area.
+According to satellite imagery, during early spring 2011, Sudan elevated dirt roads needed for tank transportation and in March 2011 it started deploying police and military installations in the area.